NodeBB/docs/src/docs/development/plugins/index.md

 plugin is loaded, and its hooks registered.
 Activate your plugin from the administration panel, and test it out.

+You can also run the `app.js` file in debug mode in your favorite IDE so you can add breakpoints to your plugin!
+When the forum reaches them, it will stop and wait for the debugger, and you can easily see the information and variables currently being defined.

 ## Disabling Plugins

 You can disable plugins from the ACP, but if your forum is crashing due